yt-project/yt/doc/source/examining/loading_data.rst

 yt has support for reading Gadget data in both raw binary and HDF5 formats.
 It is able to access the particles as it would any other particle dataset, and it can apply smoothing kernels to the data to produce both quantitative analysis and visualization.
-See also the section :ref:`loading-sph-data`
+See :ref:`loading-sph-data` for more details.

 Gadget data in HDF5 format can be loaded with the ``load`` command: